KateMcGuane/static-website/README.md

 ![Poppins Font](docs/fonts/poppins.png.PNG)

-  - This is a legible font with many varieties of weight to choose from.
+  - This is a legible, sans serif font with many varieties of weight to choose from.
 It is versatile and accomodates all structural styling needs.
 It is a very accessible font, and easy to read.
-This is used for more bulky content that requires more reading.
+This is used for more word heavy content sections of the website.

 Both fonts were sourced from [Google Fonts](https://fonts.google.com/).